miteshsevani/google-maps-task/vanilla-js/README.md

 Omnifi Web Developer Test
 Author: Mitesh Sevani

-This is the React JS version of Omnifi's web developer test using google maps.
+This is the Vanilla JS version of Omnifi's web developer test using google maps.

-Create React App has been used to initialse the app.

-Google Maps React library has been used for the map functionality.

 I have used my own Google Maps API Key